Skip to content

 AI licensing, made simple.

-Publishers built the web.
+Publishers built the web and filled it with valuable knowledge.
 AI is taking it all for free, supplanting search engines and leaving many sites starving for click revenue.
-OpenRSL is an open-source toolkit for accountably monetizing AI traffic: a price, a license, and a paper trail for every usage.

 we get nothing.

 AI serves zero-click answers.
-Traffic disappears.
+Traffic and ad revenue disappear.
 There is no permission, no payment, and no attribution.
-Paywalls abound, but the cracks are deep.
+Websites are scrambling for a viable business model.

 Introducing OpenRSL